FAQ

 A: Withdrawing from a course or courses after the add/drop period (not a full withdrawal from a semester) does not affect current term aid or enrollment hours; however, students receive a grade of “W” for the course(s) they withdrew from.
 Withdrawals can impact future aid eligibility by lowering course completion ratios.
 See the SAP Policy for information about course completion ratio requirements.

 A: When a student withdraws from all of their classes in a given semester, two separate processes occur.
-The Office of the Registrar prorates tuition and some fees (according to their withdrawal policy and refund schedule), and Student Financial Aid and Scholarships (SFAS) prorates financial aid as required by federal regulations.
+The Office of the Registrar may prorate tuition and some fees (according to their withdrawal policy and refund schedule), and Student Financial Aid and Scholarships (SFAS) prorates financial aid as required by federal regulations.
 An explanation of this proration process can be found here.

 Q: How do I get financial aid if I decide to attend classes during the summer?